Part 2

 Besides, the ruling alpha was his offspring and looked upon him with adoration and would intervene if he was challenged at the wrong time, by the wrong male.

-Spacious; shaped perfectly for smoke ventilation.
+The home cave was spacious; shaped perfectly for smoke ventilation.

 Elephant tusks rested vertically against the walls.